goodlyrottenapple/calculus-toolbox/_posts/2015-04-24-calculus-encoding.md

 date: 2015-04-20 16:13:26
 ---

-The generator tools in the calculus toolbox use a single JSON file that holds the full description of a display calulus to generate all the Isabelle and Scala code.
+The generator tools in the calculus toolbox use a single JSON file, which holds the full description of a display calculus, to generate all the Isabelle and Scala code.
 The JSON format was chosen because it is simple to use as has parsers in many languages, including Python and Scala.
-Using JSON files allows storing and passing data between different systems/languages.
+Using JSON files also allows storing data easily and passing data between different systems/languages.
 In Python, which is used for all the code generation, importing a JSON file is a one line command:

 ~~~python
 imported_json = json.loads(json_file.read())